teamfurther/wiki.gofurther.digital/README.md

-# C4studio Wiki
+# Further Wiki

-*C4studio Wiki is a Jekyll Template used on https://wiki.c4studio.ro
+*Further Wiki is a Jekyll Template used on https://wiki.gofurther.digital

 ## License